Katie Bacon

 Featured Cases:

-• R v R (2024) – Defendant in the Youth Court acquitted of section 20 grievous bodily harm.
+• R v R (2024) – Appeared at trial for a defendant in the Youth Court acquitted of section 20 grievous bodily harm.

 Education